-The group’s knowledge base was created with long volunteer “hands-on” hours, common sense and research driven processes.
-Though time consuming and exhausting, within the first three years the group became the largest foster-based animal rescue group in Palm Beach County, establishing a fleet of two adoption RVs, a rescue vehicle and a multi-purpose trailer.
-In addition, we launched the first educational magazine; The Rescue Journal. http://www.therescuejournal.org/
+The group’s knowledge base was created with long volunteer “hands-on” hours, common sense, and research-driven processes.
+Though time-consuming and exhausting, within the first three years the group became the largest foster-based animal rescue group in Palm Beach County, establishing a fleet of two adoption RVs, a rescue vehicle, and a multi-purpose trailer.
+In addition, we launched the first educational magazine; The Rescue Journal.

 After five years of creation, and dedicating long, tireless hours to the homeless animals, and over 300 dedicated volunteers, the Founders, along with other key volunteers, decided that maintaining focus on the Mission was more important than fighting the bureaucracy in the Board room.

 We at JDi Data believe giving back to the community is one of the most rewarding things we can do, and for many of us, including myself, our pets are part of the community and family.
 Many pets however are not so lucky.
-Did you know that Miami Dade Animal Services, the county “pound” as it is commonly known, receives over 35, 000 animals, mostly dogs and cats, annually?
-They are owner surrenders, abandoned strays, lost pets or have health issues for which the owners are not able to care for.
+Did you know that Miami Dade Animal Services, the county “pound” as it is commonly known, receives over 35, 000 animals, mostly dogs, and cats, annually?
+They are owner surrenders, abandoned strays, lost pets, or have health issues for which the owners are not able to care.
 Sadly, 90 % of cats and close to 45 % of dogs never make it out alive.

-There are simply too many unwanted pets, and not enough responsible homes.
-Thankfully, rescue groups work overtime to save as many as possible and they all do amazing work , but this one stands out for me.
-JDi Data is proud to support the Justin Bartlett Animal Rescue, a 100 % volunteer staff 501© Charity, whose mission is to reduce the number of homeless dogs and cats from becoming victim to shelter euthanasia while educating the public on the importance of adoption and spay and neuter in the community.
+There are simply too many unwanted pets and not enough responsible homes.
+Thankfully, rescue groups work overtime to save as many as possible and they all do amazing work, but this one stands out for me.
+JDi Data is proud to support the Justin Bartlett Animal Rescue, a 100 % volunteer staff 501© Charity, whose mission is to reduce the number of homeless dogs and cats from becoming victims to shelter euthanasia while educating the public on the importance of adoption and spay and neuter in the community.

 Since 2007, Justin Bartlett Animal Rescue has saved the lives of countless animals, and one of them is “ Ted”, a small terrier mix, who was found wandering the streets of Miami, starving and abandoned.
 Rescued by the tireless volunteers from Justin Bartlett Animal Rescue from Miami Dade Animal Services, where he was about to be euthanized the following day.